iHacketh/freepy/README.md

 Getting Started
 ---------------

-Before we start working with freepy it is a good idea to have a working installtion of FreeSWITCH.
+Before we start working with freepy it is a good idea to have a working installation of FreeSWITCH.
 If you need help please follow the instructions provided on the [FreeSWITCH wiki page](http://wiki.freeswitch.org/wiki/Download_%26_Installation_Guide).

 For the impatient, I have written a FreeSWITCH installation script in Python for Ubuntu following the latest stable release on the 14.x branch that may be helpful and can be located @ [FreeSWITCH Installer](https://github.com/thomasquintana/freeswitch-installer).